 Interested applicants should indicate “Coral Resilience” as their preferred program in their statement of interest.

-Coral Reproduction and Adaptation at IC2R3
+Coral Reproduction and Adaptation - Dr. Hanna R. Koch

-This project is based at the Elizabeth Moore International Center for Coral Reef Research and Restoration (IC2R3) on Summerland Key, Florida.
+This work is based at the Elizabeth Moore International Center for Coral Reef Research and Restoration (IC2R3) on Summerland Key, Florida.
 Interested interns may have a discrete skillset (e.g. coral husbandry) and assist with a specific portion of the project or a broad skillset (e.g. field and lab experience) and be involved with multiple aspects.
 Interested divers should preferably be AAUS certified.
 This project will include working under difficult field conditions (i.e. night operations during coral spawning), as well as occasional long days and weekends.
 Interns will become familiar with scientific literature, evolutionary concepts, experimental design, data analysis software, as well as have the opportunity to gain professional development in the form of written/oral communication and graduate school preparation.